phcompeau/biological_modeling_course/_pages/coronavirus/accuracy.md

 toc_sticky: true
 ---

-## Protein structure comparison is related to shape comparison
+## Experiments determine the structure of the SARS-CoV-2 spike protein

-In the previous lesson, we saw how to predict the structure of a protein from its sequence (as well as a library of known structures).
-We then used homology modeling to predict a structure for the SARS-CoV-2 spike protein using three different algorithms.
+In the previous lesson, we saw how to predict the structure of a protein from its sequence and a database of known structures.
+We then used homology modeling to predict the structure of the SARS-CoV-2 spike protein using three different software resources.
+This mimics the work of many researchers in January 2020, which included the contributions of volunteers' computers from around the world.

-While some researchers had produced predictions of the structure of this protein, others were working on verifying this structure experimentally.
-On February 25, 2020, researchers deposited the result of a cryo-EM experiment determining the structure of the spike protein to the PDB as entry [6vxx](http://www.rcsb.org/structure/6VXX).
-If you would like to explore its shape a bit, check out the 3-D viewer for this protein at [http://www.rcsb.org/3d-view/6VXX/1](http://www.rcsb.org/3d-view/6VXX/1).
+Meanwhile, other scientists were working on verifying the structure of the protein experimentally.
+On February 25, 2020, researchers from the Seattle Structural Genomics Center for Infectious Disease deposited the result of a cryo-EM experiment determining the structure of the spike protein to the PDB as entry [6vxx](http://www.rcsb.org/structure/6VXX).
+If you would like to explore its shape a bit, check out the 3-D viewer for the protein at [http://www.rcsb.org/3d-view/6VXX/1](http://www.rcsb.org/3d-view/6VXX/1).

-In this lesson, we ask how good our predictions of this protein structure were.
-We will discuss how to compare our predicted structures from the previous lesson against this verified structure of the SARS-CoV-2 spike protein.
+In this lesson, we will compare our predicted results from the previous lesson to the empirically validated structure of the SARS-CoV-2 spike protein.
+How well do our models approximate the real structure?

+## Comparing two shapes with the Kabsch algorithm

 Ultimately, the problem of comparing protein structures is intrinsically similar to the comparison of two shapes, a problem that we will discuss first.
 Consider the two shapes in the figure below.
 Are these shapes the same?
 Even if you can answer this question, it is because we have very highly evolved eyes that help us quickly cluster and classify the objects that we see in the world.
 Training a computer to see objects as well as we can is more difficult than you think!

 ![image-center](../assets/images/two_shapes.png){: .align-center}
 {: style="font-size: medium;"}

-## Comparing two shapes with the Kabsch algorithm

 Our goal is to produce a distance function *d*(*S*, *T*) that takes two shapes *S* and *T* as input and that quantifies how different these shapes are.
 If the two shapes are the same, then the distance between them should be equal to zero; the more different the shapes become, the larger *d* should become.